NuralySol/Finance/README.md

 # Finance tracking and expense app (CRUD)

-The app will track expenses and balance using graphs to visualize for easier and more concise customer experience.
-Using data vis. tools as well as the numerical values.
+The app will track expenses using graphs to visualize for easier and more concise customer experience.
+Using data vis. tools as well as the numerical values to convey the message.

 ## User Story